 - Reading sessions — A reading session for the visually impaired is held each Wednesday, at the South Coastal Library, from 1 to 3 p.m.
 The sessions consist of articles from newspapers, magazines or short stories.
 The group offers support, helpful hints and friendship.
 Refreshments will be available during social time.
 Transportation, if needed, can be arranged in the Bethany Beach area.
 For more information, call Ceil Chodnicki at 537-7831, or Sybill Coolidge, at 537-5211.

 - Bible study — Community Bible Study is offering an introductory study on Wednesday mornings in Millsboro.
 Lessons for children are also included.
 For more information, call Linda Pusey at (302) 947-9065.

 - Cheesesteak dinners — American Legion Post 24, in Dagsboro, is serving cheesesteaks every Monday evening from 4 to 7 p.m.
-The cheesesteaks start at $5, and guests can try the new cheesesteaks with Amish sauce.
+Guests can try the new cheesesteaks with Amish sauce.